wacncontent/CustomizeTool/addCommentOutput/includes/publishing-with-git.md

 * [Deploy files from a repository web site like BitBucket, CodePlex, Dropbox, GitHub, or  Mercurial](#Step7)
 * [Deploy a Visual Studio solution from BitBucket, CodePlex, Dropbox, GitHub, or  Mercurial](#Step75)

-Use the following steps to publish your web site to Azure using Local Git.
+Use the following steps to publish your web app to Azure using Local Git.

 <!-- deleted by customization
-1. In your web site's blade, click **Settings > Properties** for the **Git URL**.
+1. In your web app's blade, click **Settings > Properties** for the **Git URL**.

 	![](./media/publishing-with-git/azure3-repo-details.png)